ABTSoftware/SciChart.Xamarin.Examples/README.md

 # SciChartXamarin
-SciChart Xamarin, source code for our High Performance Scientific &amp; Financial Charting on Xamarin
+SciChart Xamarin, source code for our High Performance Scientific &amp; Financial Charting on Xamarin.

-## Branch master

-Contains v2.x of SciChart for Xamarin.iOS and Xamarin.Android
+This repository contains v4.x of SciChart for Xamarin.iOS and Xamarin.Android:
- the SciChart.Framework library source code the SciChart.Android source code the Xamarin.iOS Bindings source code the Xamarin.Android Bindings source code the Xamarin.iOS & Android Example code

 ### NOTE: NuGet Feed Setup & Build Instructions
 [SciChart.Android](https://www.myget.org/feed/abtsoftware/package/nuget/SciChart.Android) and [SciChart.iOS](https://www.myget.org/feed/abtsoftware/package/nuget/SciChart.iOS) Xamarin binding libraries are hosted by a [MyGet NuGet feed](https://www.myget.org/gallery/abtsoftware). **You will need to setup this NuGet feed before you can build the Xamarin examples**.

 Instructions for setting up the SciChart NuGet feed can be found at [SciChart.com: Getting Nightly Builds with NuGet](http://support.scichart.com/index.php?/Knowledgebase/Article/View/17232/37/getting-nightly-builds-with-nuget).